-Keri May, owner of BassResource.com, spent a day on the water with Shaw Grigsby posing questions that members from our forums submitted for Shaw to answer.
-In this episode Shaw answers every single one of them!
-In this episode, Shaw reveals his seasonal tactics, plus his favorite and least favorite lures!
+Keri May, co-owner of BassResource.com, spent a day on the water with Shaw Grigsby posing questions that members from our forums submitted for Shaw to answer.
+In this episode, Shaw answers every single one of them!
+Shaw reveals his seasonal tactics in this episode, plus his favorite and least favorite lures!

-Keri: Our website, besides helping anglers and anyone else who wants advice, we also have a function every year.
+Keri: Our website, besides helping anglers and anyone who wants fishing advice, also has a function every year.
 We do what we call a road trip, and it's basically for our members to meet other members, talk fishing, and learn new lakes.
 We try to make it at different spots and different lakes.
-We've had one at Guntersville, Lake Fork, Kentucky Lake, Pickwick and now we're going back to Kentucky Lake in April.
+We've had one at Guntersville, Lake Fork, Kentucky Lake, and Pickwick, and now we're returning to Kentucky Lake in April.

 Shaw Grigsby: Good timing.

 Keri: So, yeah.
-We're really looking forward to it.
-One question: if you were fishing there mid to late April and it was a tournament and you could only choose one lure, what would it be and why?
+We're looking forward to it.
+One question: if you were fishing there mid to late April, and it was a tournament, and you could only choose one lure, what would it be and why?

-Shaw: Those types of questions always befuddle me because there is no magic one lure.
-There just isn't.
-There's a set of tools that we use, and so it's really hard to pick a lure.
+Shaw: Those questions always befuddle me because there is no magic one lure.
+There isn't.
+They're a set of tools that we use, so it's tough to pick a lure.

 I know what I'd be doing.
 I know what the fish would be doing.
-I guess if I had to choose just one, I'd probably choose a jig and the reason being I can catch them off of a bed with a jig, which is what they'll be doing, spawning.
-I can just use it in so many different ways that that's what I'd do.
+If I had to choose just one, I'd probably choose a jig because I can catch them off of a bed with a jig, which is what they'll be doing, spawning.
+I can use it in so many different ways that that's what I'd do.

 I could pitch it in the trees and get some tree spawners in the bushes.
-I could get the fish on a ledge if I need to if it's been really cold and they're not up.
-I can do so much with a jig, so it would be a jig.
-But there's a lot of other things that'll work that time of year.
+I could get the fish on a ledge if I need to if it's been frigid and they're not up.
+I can do so much with a jig so that it would be a jig.
+But many other things'll work that time of year.
 I would love to be there in April.

 We used to fish a few tournaments there that time of year.
-I always had a FLW there years ago when FLW first started, and it's always late April or May, and I'd always be top ten in that thing, but now we haven't fished it except in June and whatever crazy late summer, whatever.
-I can't wait to go back some time in a late April time frame.
+I always had an FLW there years ago when FLW first started, and it's always late April or May, and I'd always be top ten in that thing, but now we haven't fished it except in June and whatever crazy late summer, whatever.
+I can't wait to go back sometime in late April time frame.

 Keri: Why don't you give us all your best advice for fishing it?

-You can actually catch them on frogs and things like that, like the Rojas frog.
-It's just a perfect time for fish being up, and you have the likelihood of just catching really big ones.
-To me, it's probably THE best time to go to Kentucky Lake in that late April, first of May.
+You can catch them on frogs and things like that, like the Rojas frog.
+It's just a perfect time for fish being up, and you have the likelihood of just catching huge ones.
+It's probably the best time to go to Kentucky Lake in that late April first of May.

 Shaw: It might be.
-In choosing just one lure, it might just be that because again, I can fish it shallow, I can fish it deep, I can let it sink out there in 20 foot of water and drag it around and hop it and do whatever I need to do.
-Of course, I'd love to have a crankbait in Lake Fork in the summer, like a 6XD, the new striking extra, and that bait dives down at 17-18 feet, and you can really have some fun.
-But if I had to choose just one, I still might end up having to do the jig deal just because you can still catch some.
-It may not be the best, but you can still be very ... well, you can use it a lot of different ways, so you can be very versatile with it.
+In choosing just one lure, it might just be that because, again, I can fish it shallow, I can fish it deep, I can let it sink out there in 20 foot of water and drag it around and hop it and do whatever I need to do.
+Of course, I'd love to have a crankbait in Lake Fork in the summer, like a 6XD, the new striking extra, and that bait dives down at 17-18 feet, and you can have some fun.
+But if I had to choose just one, I might still have to do the jig deal just because you can still catch some.
+It may not be the best, but you can still be very ... well, you can use it in many different ways to be very versatile.

-Keri: So, same question again, fall California delta.
+Keri: So, the same question again, fall California delta.

 Shaw: Fall at the delta?
 Ooh, ooh.
-Gosh, I don't know, frogs, that's just a great frog time, a lot of grass up.
+Gosh, I don't know, frogs, that's just an excellent frog time, a lot of grass up.
 I don't know.
-That one, I might just have to fix a frog.
+That one, I might have to fix a frog.

 Keri: I love frog fishing.